norMNfan/Reddit-Bot-Classifier/README.md

 Step by step guide [here](https://github.com/reddit-archive/reddit/wiki/OAuth2)

 ### 4. Create a [praw.ini](https://praw.readthedocs.io/en/latest/getting_started/configuration/prawini.html) file with your reddit account credentials
-Pu the praw.ini file in your main directory.
+Put the praw.ini file in your main directory.
 It should look something like this:

 [bot1]